lhbikos/ReC_MultivModel/docs/10_SEM_StructMod.md

 As I predicted, the global fit indices of the measurement model are identical to the structural model.
 Recall that in terms of model both models are *just-identified*.
 This means there are zero degrees of freedom in the structural model.
 That is, there are no additional paths (directional or bidirectional) that could be drawn between the latent variables.

 Plotting the results can be useful in checking our work and, if correct, understanding the relations between the variables.
-The *semPlot::semPaths* function will produce an intial guess at what we might like that can be further tweaked.
+The *semPlot::semPaths* function will produce an initial guess at what we might like that can be further tweaked.

 ```r